Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Preliminary

+A mainstream approach in current LLM unlearning research is to fine-tune the pre-trained model using specially designed loss functions that promote unlearning.
+While the specific formulations differ across methods, these objectives typically share an underlying structure as follows:

+where $\alpha$ is a hyper-parameter for controlling the retain strength.
+The first loss term, $L(\theta',\mathcal{D}_f)$, which we call the forget loss, measures the prediction quality on the forget dataset.
+A typical choice of the forget loss is the (next-token prediction) cross-entropy loss on the forget dataset.
+The second loss term $L(\theta',\mathcal{D}_r)$, which we call the retain loss, measures the prediction quality on the retain dataset $\mathcal{D}_r$.
+Equation \ref{equa_gd} essentially maximizes the forget loss while minimizing the retain loss, so this objective should ideally simultaneously achieve the aforementioned two goals.

 Unlearning objectives for fine-tuning target LLMs include gradient-ascent methods and preference-loss methods.
-Notable examples of the forget loss and retain loss are as follows: \begin{itemize} \item Gradient Ascent (GA): The forget loss is formulated as:
+Notable examples of the forget loss and retain loss are as follows: \begin{itemize}[leftmargin=*, labelindent=0.2em] \item Gradient Ascent (GA): The forget loss is formulated as:

 where the optimization is performed on the forget dataset $\mathcal{D}_f$ without referencing the retain dataset $\mathcal{D}_r$.
 Notably, the target label $y$ used in this objective can be flexibly chosen.
 Instead of the original correct output, one may substitute it with an arbitrary response $\widetilde{y}$ that the model is encouraged to output post-unlearning, such as random answers \cite{eldan2023s}, or simply answering "I don't know" \cite{maini2024tofu}. \item Gradient Difference (GD): The forget loss is the same as GA, and the retain loss is formulated as: